Asymmetric HI 21 cm lines of fast radio burst hosts: connection with galaxy interaction: Abstract

 \section{Abstract}

-Fast radio bursts (FRBs) are enigmatic transients with very short-duration radio emission.
-Their nature is still unknown and is widely debated.
-I provide the first analysis of atomic gas properties of FRB hosts to provide constraints on their nature. {\hi} observations exist for {\ngc}, the host of {\frb}, M81, the host of {\frbm}, and the Milky Way, the host of {\frbmw}.
+Fast radio bursts (FRBs) are enigmatic transients with very short radio emission.
+Their nature is still widely debated.
+I provide the first analysis of atomic gas properties of a small sample of FRB hosts to constrain their nature. {\hi} observations exist for {\ngc}, the host of {\frb}, M81, the host of {\frbm}, and the Milky Way, the host of {\frbmw}.
 I report three observables: {\it i)} all three FRB hosts are interacting galaxies; {\it ii)} the {\hi} spectra of both FRB hosts with such data available are highly asymmetric, several standard deviations above the general population of galaxies; {\it iii)} two FRB hosts have normal atomic gas properties and one is strongly deficient in atomic gas.
-This indicates that FRBs are connected with a recent enhancement of star formation due to interaction.
+This indicates that nearby and repeating FRBs are connected with a recent enhancement of star formation due to interaction.
 This supports fast FRB channels, for example a massive star with a short delay time so that interaction signatures giving rise to the birth of the progenitor are still visible.
 Long gamma-ray burst (GRB) and broad-lined type Ic supernova (SN) hosts exhibit much more symmetric spectra, even though they were claimed to experience gas inflow from the intergalactic medium.
-The difference can be explained by the interactions experienced by FRB hosts being more disruptive than these gas inflow, or by the mass effect, with GRB/SN host at lower masses having less organized gas motions, so with {\hi} lines closer to a symmetrical Gaussian.
-This also suggests that the emission mechanisms of FRBs and GRBs are likely different.
+The difference can be explained by the interactions experienced by FRB hosts being more disruptive than these gas inflows, or by the mass effect, with GRB/SN hosts at lower masses having less organized gas motions, so with {\hi} lines closer to a symmetrical Gaussian.
+This also suggests that the emission mechanisms of FRBs and GRBs are different.

 \keywords{ Radio bursts (1339); Radio transient sources (2008); Gamma-ray bursts (629); Interstellar atomic gas (833); HI line emission (690); Interacting galaxies (802); Galaxy groups (597); Spiral galaxies (1560) }